mrrfv/bitwarden_gcloud/README.md

 ## Important

-* Fail2ban hasn't been tested with the Cloudflare Tunnel.
+* Fail2ban has been removed in favor of Cloudflare's rate limiting rules. **You must set them up yourself!**
 * Work in progress.

 ## Features

 * Bitwarden self-hosted
 * Blocking brute-force attempts with fail2ban
+* Simplified as much as possible

 ## Pre-requisites